Can I change information from my LOI to application?

 What should be included for milestones in the Milestones Tab?

 Milestones are concrete, specific documented activities or accomplishments as well as deliverables due throughout the project.
 Milestones should be associate with the proposed project timeline and reflect all essential/important activities that you will undertake to accomplish your specific project goals.
-For examples of project milestones, please see the Submission Instructions (formerly known as Application Guidelines) for the current PFA.
+For examples of project milestones, please review the current PFA and the Submission Instructions.

-What information do the Project/Performance Site(s) and Resources sections of the People and Places Template require?
+What information does the Project/Performance Site(s) and Resources Template require?

 What Project Personnel and Environment section of the Project Strategy section of the Project Plan Template?